opdavies/toggle-checkbox.nvim/README.md

 ## Example

-This is an example of the TODOs that I had whilst writing this plugin:
+This is an example of the TODOs that I was using and testing with whilst writing this plugin:

 ```markdown
 - [ ] Check an unchecked checkbox